 I love a good book!
 In the past, I would always pack a physical book to read.
 These days, it’s so much easier (and lighter) to bring along my Kindle Paperwhite.
 You’re able to download a few good books, and the soft lighting from the Paperwhite makes it easier to read even when the lights in the cabin are turned off without disturbing your neighbors.
 The e-ink screen is better for your eyes during an extended reading time and is perfectly visible even in bright sunlight –– perfect for reading on the beach!

 While I love my Kindle for reading, I also take my iPad Mini 4 along.
 I use this to play games and download movies/tv shows for offline watching.
-Check out FandangoNow for new movies and tv shows.
-You can either buy or rent for 24 hours.
-Use my link and get 20% off your purchases for the first month.

 Now, Let’s Get Some Rest

 This is my must-have item for getting some sleep while on the plane.
 Being woken up by bright lights in my face is a guaranteed formula for giving me a raging headache.
 The best eye masks are contoured and don’t rest on your eyelids, like the Bucky mask pictured below.
 Make sure there’s a piece that comes over the bridge of your nose to block out light sneaking in from below.

 Planes are notorious for being cold, especially if you’re seated by the window –– which I prefer for sleeping.
 I travel with a nice large blanket scarf that allows me to snuggle up and stay warm.
 I found this beautiful plaid scarf for $11.99!

 » Travel Pillow